 Registering for the Certificate

-You can register for the Certificate when you register to attend a training course, or after you have attended.
-The fee for submission is $425 (USD) or £250 (GB).
+You can register for the Certificate when you register on Eventbrite to attend a training course, or after you have attended.
+The fee for submission is $420 (USD) or £300 (GB).

-After final submission, if participants wish and TPI feel it is appropriate, the final essays can be edited and published on the TPI website as case studies or blogs.
-Participants can also request that the essays are kept confidential and TPI will not publish any information submitted as part of the Certification process without permission.
+After final submission, if participants wish and TPI feels it is appropriate, participants may edit their essays for publication on the TPI website as case studies or blogs.